Porgramming-Hero-web-course/batch-4-assignment-1-Apurbopaul131/src/blog-1.md

 **Significane of Union types:**

-- **Flexibility:** Union types provide fexibility by allowing varialb to holds multuple types.Union types are most helpful for function that handle mulpile types as parameters.
+- **Flexibility:** Union types provide flextbility by allowing varialbe to holds multuple types.Union types are most helpful for function that handle mulpile types as parameters.

 - **Simplifies error handling:** Union types define types explicitly that ensure easy error handling.

-- **Enhance code readability:** Union type defince possible values clearly that helpful for developers to understand the code.
+- **Enhance code readability:** Union type define possible values clearly that helpful for developers to understand the code.

 **Example with function:**